-This was in comparison to somber days that the Emperor had hosted previously.
+This was in comparison to the somber days that the Emperor had hosted previously.

 Old French countries held week-long celebrations that ended on April 1st.
-These traditions were in lieu of celebrating New Years Day and making fools of others who did.
+These traditions were instead of celebrating New Year’s Day and making fools of others who did.

 How Long does April Fools Day Last?

 Traditionally in places such as Australia, Canada, and the United Kingdom, April Fools’ jokes last until midday.

 If a joke is played afterward, then they are the April Fool.

 The old saying says, ‘April Fools’ Day’s past and gone; you’re the fool for making one.’